huntercaron/huntercaron.com/README.md

-Mithon.github.io
+Personal Site: huntercaron.com
 ================

-This is my personal website.
+This is my personal website version 3.0.

-It hasn't been changed much since last April.

-Due to this I am doing some experiments on the side that I hope to implement into it.

-I hope you enjoy!
+Hopefully you enjoy it and feel free to ask me and questions or tell me how bad my code is!

+I plan on progressively enhancing it over the next little while so if you come back and visit once in a while I’ll hopefully have something for you to look at.